webex/widgets/README.md

 ### Styles

-In order to properly style Webex Widgets, we need to import all the fonts, icons, images and core CSS manually.
+In order to properly style Webex Widgets, you will need to import our CSS separately.
 Import `@webex/widgets/dist/webexWidgets.css` into your main entry file.

 There are two ways to do this:

 #### JavaScript

-In your `App.js`, add the following import:
+In your `App.js[x]`, add the following import:

 ```js
 import '@webex/widgets/dist/webexWidgets.css';

 ...
 ```

 #### HTML

-In the `<head>` of your `index.html`, add the following import:
+In the `<head>` tag of your `index.html`, add the following tag:

 ```html
 <head>
   ...

   <link rel="stylesheet" type="text/css" href="node_modules/@webex/widgets/dist/webexWidgets.css" />
 </head>
 ```

+For this to work, make sure that your `node_modules` folder is served.
+Alternately, you may copy the CSS file to your public folder and update the link reference accordingly.

 ### Widgets

-Please make sure to install the [Webex JS SDK](https://www.npmjs.com/package/webex) plus the [Webex Widget](https://www.npmjs.com/package/@webex/widgets) beforehand.
+Please make sure to install the [Webex Javascript SDK](https://www.npmjs.com/package/webex) along with the [Webex Widget](https://www.npmjs.com/package/@webex/widgets) package.

 ```bash
 npm install --save webex @webex/widgets